Amitke/SweetTrip/blogs/places-to-visit-in-ayodhya.md

 ---
-title: "Top 10 Tourist Places to Visit in Ayodhya"
+title: "Top Places to Visit in Ayodhya | Best Things to Do in Ayodhya"
-description: ""
+description: "Discover the top places to visit in Ayodhya and explore the best things to do in this sacred city.
+From Ram Janmabhoomi to serene ghats, plan your perfect Ayodhya trip today!"
 keywords: "Places to Visit in Ayodhya, Things to Do in Ayodhya"
 canonicalUrl: false
 openGraphTags: false